 Wire Capacity (C_W): The capacity of the wire running through the lower cylinder is surprisingly high compared to the capacity between cylinders.
 Therefore, it must be included in any precise model of the EH Antenna.
-The equation for the capacity is $C_W=0.614/\log(C/W)$ in pFd per inch of cylinder length where C is the diameter of the cylinder and W is the diameter of the wire.
-The total capacity is then C_W times the length of the lower cylinder.
+The equation for the capacity is $Cw=0.614/\log(C/W)L$ in pFd, where C is the diameter of the cylinder and W is the diameter of the wire and L is the length of the cylinder in inches.